-In 1959, a group of dedicated fire instructors assembled in Memphis Tennessee where the State Fire Instructors Association was established.
-It wasn't until July 21, 1961 that the group was officially charted as the International Society of Fire Service Instructors in the state of Iowa.
-The organization excelled with enthusiasm and started blazing a trail of recognition for the instructor as an integral part of the total fire prevention and control community.
+On July 21, 1961 the State Fire Instructors Association was officially charted as the International Society of Fire Service Instructors in the state of Iowa.
+While few in number, the organization excelled with enthusiasm and started blazing a trail of recognition for the instructor as an integral part of the total fire prevention and control community.

 In search of a broader base of support for training and education and to identify statements of the national significance to the fire problem throughout the country, ISFSI created the Wingspread Conference, held in February 1966.
 The conference, held at the Wingspread Conference Center of the Johnson Foundation in Racine, Wisconsin focused on fire service administration, education and research.
 Materials developed at the Wingspread Conference have made a major contribution to the direction of fire training and education.
 The Wingspread Report was instrumental in the enactment of legislation by Congress in 1968, which created the Fire Prevention and Control Act of 1968.